-In this chapter I would like to give you some tips for drawing animals, in real life or from images.
+In this chapter I would like to give you some tips for drawing animals from pictures.

-Exercise 1: First try to draw this cat, then draw/make up something it touches with its right paw.
+Exercise 1: First try to draw the cat, then draw/make up something it touches with its right paw.

 THE BROKEN DRAWING STYLE